 Cannabis plants reaching up to 2m tall require a massive amount of nutrients.
-The three most well known plant nutrients are Nitrogen(N), Phosphorus(P) and Potassium(K).
-In addition to these three primary nutrients, plants requires 10 other nutrients for healthy development.
+The three most well-known plant nutrients are Nitrogen(N), Phosphorus(P) and Potassium(K).
+In addition to these three primary nutrients, plants require 10 other nutrients for healthy development.

 The type of nutrients you use for your ladies is up to how you grow and the stage of your grow.
 Cannabis nutrients are broken up into 3 main categories; ‘Grow’, ‘Bloom’ and ‘Micro‘.
 Depending on the stage of growth, each type of nutrient is designed to provide a different ratio of the 13 nutrients.
 Nutrients are further broken into ‘Organic‘ and ‘Inorganic‘, based on the way they were created.